bcoe/npme-auth-foo/README.md

-# Write Your Own Auth-Plugins for npm Enterprise
+# Writing Your Own Auth-Plugins for npm Enterprise

 npmE launched with authorization that's tightly integrated with GitHub Enterprise: